Does home insurance cover roof leaks?

 Contact your insurer immediately and provide as much detail as possible about the leak and its cause.
 Take photos, gather any relevant weather reports, and keep records of previous maintenance.
 If your flat roof is covered by your policy, your insurer will guide you through the next steps.
 Specialist insurance may be required for flat roofs.

-With rivr, storm and severe weather cover is included as standard.
-Your roof is protected against sudden storm damage, provided the storm meets policy conditions and your property has been properly maintained.
-However, leaks caused by wear and tear, ageing materials, or poor maintenance are not covered.
+Storm and severe weather cover is included as standard, as long as the damage is sudden and the roof's been properly maintained.
+Leaks from wear and tear, ageing materials, or poor maintenance aren't covered.

-Always check your policy wording and document the storm event and damage thoroughly before making a claim.
+Check your policy wording and take photos of the damage before you claim.